kabanero-io/collections/ci/tekton/README.md

 1. Deploy the `stacks-build-git-resource.yaml` file via `oc -n kabanero apply -f stacks-build-git-resource.yaml`

+1. If you are using GitHub Enterprise, [create a secret](https://github.com/tektoncd/pipeline/blob/master/docs/auth.md#basic-authentication-git) and associate it with the `kabanero-index` service account.
+For example:
+    ```
+    oc -n kabanero secrets link kabanero-index basic-user-pass
+    ```

 1. Create `stacks-build-pipeline-run.yaml` file with the following contents.

     ```